-Students who have unmet financial obligations or who have failed to comply with College requirements are not permitted to register or receive grades until the hold is cleared with the issuing office.
-Further, information relating to student records, such as certification of attendance and diplomas are also withheld.
+Students who have unmet financial obligations or who have failed to comply with College requirements are not permitted to register, receive grades, or attend class until the stop/hold is cleared with the issuing office.
+Further, information relating to student records, such as certification of attendance or grades, is also withheld.